GerritCodeReview/plugins_cfoauth/src/main/resources/Documentation/config.md

     --secret <client secret>
 ```

+Make sure to choose a reasonable access token validity if you want to use
+access tokens to authenticate Git-over-HTTP communication.
+If tokens expire
+too often using them with a native Git client might be cumbersome.
+On the other side, acccess tokens should be treated like passwords and
+should be changed from time to time for security reasons.

 Make sure to choose a strong password for `secret`.
 Gerrit uses
 this password to obtain access tokens on behalf of its users.